Doctors Note for Work Law

-Employers have the right to ask for a note from the physician when an employee takes time off for sickness, but they must apply the policy equally to all employees.
-An employer can require employees to turn in a doctor's note when they are off for more than three consecutive days and cite sickness as the reason.
+Employers have the right to ask for a letter from the physician when an employee takes time off for sickness, but they must apply the policy equally to all employees.
+Companies can require employees to turn in a doctor's note when they are off for more than three consecutive absences and cite sickness as the reason.
 What companies cannot do is require an employee to submit a sick note each time they take a sick day and let other employees off the hook by not requiring a note at all.

 Contents of a Doctor's Note

 A doctor's note can only state that the physician examined the named employee on a certain date and time and list the dates the employee is to be kept from working as a result of illness.
 Any more details than that and the note may be at risk of violating laws that cover patient confidentiality.

-If an employer is concerned about a contagious disease, it can request a doctor's note that states the employee is not contagious before returning to work.
+If companies are concerned about a contagious disease, they can request a doctor's note that states the employee is not contagious before returning to work for safety precautions.
 The employer must be able to demonstrate that this is a necessity for the business.

 Doctor's Notes and Accommodations

 When an employee needs special accommodations due to a disability, an employer can ask for a doctor's note that verifies the disability and need for accommodation.
 It can also be asked for when the disability is not readily apparent such as a heart condition or arthritis.
 What the company cannot do with the note is to use it as a reason for discriminating against or firing the employee.

 Privacy Laws Under HIPAA

 The Health Insurance Portability and Accountability Act is a set of national standards that protect the privacy of medical records for individuals.
-It is usually not a violation of HIPAA to request a note from a doctor if an employer needs information about sick leave, worker's compensation, or health insurance.
+It is usually not a violation of HIPAA to request a note from a doctor if the company needs information about sick leave, worker's compensation, or health insurance.
 Companies have to keep medical information separated from the personnel file of the employee.

 FMLA Protection Regarding Doctor's Notes